exler/CILISSA/docs/index.rst

 Overview
 ========

-CILISSA allows for the use of various metrics to perform full reference image comparisons.
+CILISSA allows for the use of various metrics to perform full-reference image comparisons.

-It features most popular full reference image quality metrics, image transformations and translations.
+It features the most popular full-reference image quality metrics, image transformations and translations.
 CILISSA is also very extensible and new operations can be easily added.

-CILISSA has an optional Qt-based graphical interface that lets you experiment with various operations, its orders and properties.
+CILISSA has an optional Qt-based graphical interface that lets you experiment with various operations, their orders and properties.

 .. toctree::
    :maxdepth: 2